Solidarity Gardens: Partnering to build food production through sustainability education for small-scale producers

 Practices

-This project will partner Sola Gratia Farm (SGF) with 6 community growers engaging in micro-scale urban farming in Champaign County, Illinois, in order to educate on and demonstrate to the local gardening/urban farming community how sustainable growing practices such as integrated pest management, water conservation, cover cropping, etc. can enhance their capacity to respond to food insecurity.
-Partner gardens are participants in Solidarity Gardens, a collaborative initiative managed by Cunningham Township Supervisor’s Office (CTSO), SGF, Urbana Park District, and Champaign Park District to increase local food sovereignty by supporting gardeners to produce more food to share.
-Solidarity Gardens collaborates with 1) skilled community gardeners to support them in increasing production of nutritious, fresh, local produce, and 2) emerging gardeners to develop food production skills in order to address their and their neighbors’ food needs.
-Working with the first group (our partner gardens), we will provide hands-on educational workshops and collaborative demonstrations to approximately 50 gardeners in the second group (our larger network), providing all participants with opportunities to discuss and address challenges of managing a small-scale growing operation to be environmentally sound, economically viable, and socially responsible, while increasing networking and relationship-building amongst growers themselves.
+In this project, Sola Gratia Farm (SGF) partnered with 6 vegetable growers in Champaign County, Illinois, in order to educate on and demonstrate how sustainable growing practices can enhance their capacity to supply food.
+Partner gardens were participants in Solidarity Gardens, a collaborative initiative managed by Cunningham Township Supervisor’s Office (CTSO), SGF, Urbana Park District, and Champaign Park District to increase local food production.
+Solidarity Gardens collaborates with 1) skilled gardeners to support them in increasing production of nutritious, fresh, local produce, and 2) emerging gardeners to develop food production skills in order to address their and their neighbors’ food needs.
+Working with the first group (our partner gardens), we identified gaps in knowledge and skills needed to support garden productivity and developed 6 hands-on educational workshops to educate on these topics (which included seed starting, season extension, seed saving, season planning, companion planting, recommendations for growing high-value crops, measures for maximizing tomato production, and networking for mutual support among gardeners).
+These workshops were advertised to the public and especially gardeners in the second group (our larger network), reaching nearly 100 new and intermediate gardeners and providing all participants with opportunities to discuss and address challenges of managing a small-scale growing operation to be ecologically and economically sustainable while ensuring gardener well-being.
+The 6 workshops and a further 4 gardener gatherings helped gardeners gain skills while increasing networking and relationship-building.

-3. Deepen relationships within the local gardening/urban farming community by collaboratively planning and practicing how to grow more sustainably.
+3. Deepen relationships between growers by collaboratively planning and practicing how to grow more sustainably.

 4. Develop capacity at SGF for future grower education on sustainable agricultural practices.